-How to Read Your Energy Contract Like a Professional
+How to Read Your Energy Contract Like a Professional3 min read

 Ask Yourself, “Is My Fixed Price Product Truly Fixed?”

-The energy market has experienced a period of sustained, lower prices and lower cost volatility for many energy cost components.
-As a result, customers are increasingly choosing fixed price energy products while additional non-energy cost components may be passed through.
+The energy market has experienced a period of sustained, lower prices and growing volatility in some markets impacting many energy cost components.
+Changes to oil production, weather and the coronavirus pandemic continue to impact industry prices, creating persistent uncertainty for energy managers.
+As a result, customers are increasingly being strategic about their energy purchasing strategies, such as choosing fixed price energy products, to endure all of these circumstances.

 While fixed price products seem like they can offer greater budget stability, it’s important to educate yourself about all cost components that make up your total energy costs.